etingof/pyasn1/docs/source/pyasn1/type/char/contents.rst

 the fragments of long-forgotten technologies.

 These *character* types are all scalars.
-They are similar to :ref:`univ.OctetString` except that they all operate on text, not bytes.
+They are similar to :ref:`OctetString <univ.OctetString>` except that they all operate on text, not bytes.

 .. toctree::
    :maxdepth: 2